Haidarmm/Documentation/content/docs/guide/shortcodes_1/quantitative.md

-Markowitz showed how to optimize a portfolio by finding the $W’s$ giving the portfolio the greatest expected return for a prescribed level of risk.
+Markowitz showed how to optimize a portfolio by finding the $W's$ giving the portfolio the greatest expected return for a prescribed level of risk.
 The curve in the risk-return space with the largest expected return for each level of risk is called the **efficient frontier**.

 ## <span style="color:red"> Markowitz-Model Implementation</span>